logzio/logz-docs/_source/user-guide/infrastructure-monitoring/logstometrics.md

 ##### Choose aggregations
 {:.no_toc}

-Next, choose how you would like to aggregate your data; by log count, fields, or both.
-Once you select your aggregation, you can preview how these aggregations will appear in your dashboard.
+Next, choose how you would like to aggregate your data; by log count, fields, or both. <!--Once you select your aggregation, you can preview how these aggregations will appear in your dashboard.-->

 ##### Add a description (optional)
 {:.no_toc}